-The good news, in regards to the 2010' legislation changes on depreciation, is that building fit out assets are still able to be depreciated.
+In regards to the 2010' legislation changes on depreciation, building fit out assets are still able to be depreciated.
 The depreciation rates for these fit out assets are considerable and as a property investor this enables you to improve your annual cash flow (additional tax deductions).
 Whether your building is new or old, a small office block/warehouse or a large shopping centre, large benefits are there.
 Among the large list of assets in this fit out category are items such as air conditioning, plumbing and plumbing fixtures, electrical reticulation, internal partitions (fixed and non fixed), hot water cylinders, light fittings, floor coverings, blinds and curtains, suspended ceilings, escalators, security systems and fitted furniture.

 The best time to undertake a purchase cost allocation is within a short time frame after the transaction has taken place.
 We will work in conjunction with your accountant or tax consultant, with our valuation available in electronic form for ease of input.